hpfast/webmapping_for_beginners_wiki/Introduction-Leaflet.md

 ### Preparation

-:white_check_mark: On your computer create a directory for yourself, where we can work in today.
+ :arrow_forward: On your computer create a directory for yourself, where we can work in today.
 For example:

 	/home/niene/Documents/MyFirstWebMap_Leaflet